ManjinderS-Hexaware/FirstApp/README.md

 $ git commit -m "App commited"
 $ git push origin master
 ```
-12.Deploy this application on Heroku
+12.Deploy this application on Heroku.<br>
 13.Application server is started on a random port on the cloud using the below mentioned statement
 ```sh
 const port = process.env.PORT || 9000